Old Tainan Magistrate Residence: Republic of China

 After the handover of Taiwan from Japan to the Republic of China in 1945, the building was partially rebuilt and was briefly used by the Taiwan Salt General Office and local Land Office.
 In the 1980s, it was used as the headquarter office for the Civil Defense and District Office.
 In 1998, it was declared as a historical building.
 After the declaration, the Cultural Affairs Bureau of Tainan City Government launched a restoration project that would last for about 10 years and outsourced its building management in 2010.
 On 8 October 2011, the building was reopened as Magistrate Residence Concert Hall when it was turned into a restaurant and café by Taiwan Artists Ensemble Culture Foundation.
 On 8 February 2015, the building was then renamed as Magistrate Residence when the Koche Development Co., Ltd. opened the 1900 Café, Knowledge Salon and Time of Old Tainan County Magistrate Residence.
 On 10 October 2020, the building was then placed under Antio Design Co., Ltd. in which they will reopened it as Magistrate Residence Living Center in which will house exhibitions, lectures, household items, afternoon tea, meals and beverages.

 Architecture

 The residence is a two-story building with English colonial architectural style.
-It has arcade around the building which extends at the center and the two sides of the building which are covered with bricks.
+It has an arcade around the building which extends at the center and the two sides of the building, which are covered with bricks.